Tnixc/collect/READING_LIST_FEATURE.md

-# Reading List Feature Implementation
+# Reading List and Recent View Feature Implementation

 ## Overview
-This document describes the implementation of the Reading List feature in the Collect app.
+This document describes the implementation of the Reading List and Recent view features in the Collect app.
 The reading list allows users to mark PDFs for later reading and access them through a dedicated sidebar section.
+The Recent view shows the last 3 files opened and the last 3 files added.

 ## Changes Made